-Find information on ACS grants for independent investigators, mentored training and career development, pre-doctoral training, professorships, special initiatives, requests for applications, and international research programs.
+Find information on ACS grants for special initiatives, independent investigators, mentored research, health professional training, professorships, and international programs.

 As the nation's largest private, not-for-profit source of funds for scientists studying cancer, the American Cancer Society (ACS) focuses its funding on investigator-initiated, peer-reviewed proposals.
 This process ensures that scientists propose projects that they believe are ready to be tackled with the available knowledge and techniques.
 This intellectual freedom encourages discovery in areas that scientists believe are most likely to solve the problems of cancer.

 Grant Application Deadlines: Grant applications for most grant types are accepted two times per year – April 1 and October 15.
 Please review the individual grant type pages listed below or the full listing of all grant deadlines for more information.

 Please Note: Applicants who are uncertain about their eligibility status may request a review, but must do so no later than six weeks prior to the application submission deadline (by September 1 for the October 15 deadline; by February 15 for the April 1 deadline).
 A request for evaluation of eligibility should be sent to email@example.com.
 Please attach 1) a letter that includes rationale for requesting an exception to the American Cancer Society eligibility rules and 2) a full curriculum vitae (not a biosketch).
 If your request is approved, you will receive a formal letter confirming your eligibility to apply; this letter should be included in the appendix to your application.
 Questions may also be directed to firstname.lastname@example.org or 404-329-7558.